 Even if you are driving only five minutes away, please put on your seat belt.
 Seat belts have helped save millions of lives, so why not wear a seat belt.
 In a high velocity collision, you are almost certainly going to get seriously injured or worse.
 Police officers are not trying hassle you to get out more tickets per day, they are trying to provide you and others with safety.
 The same goes for car seats.
 Many car seats are frustrating to set up, but please take all the precautions as well as the time.
 Sometimes accidents happen, and it was not your fault in anyway.
 Be prepared.

-We already wrote a Blog about distracted driving, but it deserves to be said again.
+We already wrote a blog post about distracted driving, but it deserves to be said again.
 Distracted driving is as bad a driving under the influence, but most people drive while doing something else in their vehicle.
 Daydreaming is actually more dangerous than texting while driving, but they are both relatively dangerous.
 Leave the texting to your passengers as well as any other things such as navigation, finding something that fell, and keeping you alert if you do daydream.

 Not only is it rude, tailgating is actually illegal.
 The rule is that you must have at least three seconds behind the car in front of you, but in traffic, it is harder to obey these rules.
 Most people forget about the tailgating law because we all need to get to places.
 Keep in mind that the people in front of you can brake erratically or they may stop for a person jaywalking.
 Try to keep the distance so you can brake with enough time.